digitalaidseattle/plymouth-housing/docs/designs/login-design.md

 - **Dependencies**: Azure OAuth Service.

 #### Volunteer Name Page
-- **Purpose**: Allows volunteers to choice their name using a dropdown selection.
+- **Purpose**: Allows volunteers to choose their name using a dropdown selection.
 - **Input**: Selected volunteer name.
 - **Output**: Redirect to the volunteer Volunteer PIN Page.
 - **Dependencies**: Database for volunteer details.